 Bear in mind fragmented drives, unnecessary startup entries and so on are not the only causes for a slow computer.
 I suggest you also follow the Spyware Removal Guide instructions to verify if your computer is clean from malware, which can also slow your computer.

 There are many different tune-up utility combinations that can be used.
-Many of you are using some of these utilities already, but for those who aren't, here's my "freeware clean-up kit" suggestions, of which tools and utilities have been reviewed alongside some splendid alternatives in each category at our site.
+Many of you are using some of these utilities already, but for those who aren't, here are my "freeware clean-up kit" suggestions, of which tools and utilities have been reviewed alongside some splendid alternatives in each category at our site.

 If you have never tuned up your PC, then you should see a real improvement in speed and responsiveness the first time you run these programs.
 However, on subsequent runs the improvement may be much less noticeable.

 Registry cleaning is potentially dangerous and generally should not be used, and definitely not as a regular maintenance tool.
 There is no evidence that registry cleaning improves system performance, but there have been many users who have had application and/or system errors after running a registry cleaner.
 Registry defragging does not have any adverse side effects but I also have not seen any performance gains from it.

 Do check the settings for each program before you run it, particularly CCleaner, which can be aggressive.